hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 ![Base Layer](https://i.imgur.com/vcj6LgG.png)

-The base layer uses Colemak DH 2020 with `Shift` on the outside left thumb key, `space` on the inside left thumb key, `Enter` on the inside right thumb key and `Sym Layer` on the outside right thumb key.
+The base layer uses Colemak DH 2020 with `Shift` on the outside left thumb key, `Space` on the inside left thumb key, `Enter` on the inside right thumb key and `Sym Layer` on the outside right thumb key.
 The `backspace` key is available at the top right.